fondo-gh/fondo-API/resources/docs/source/index.md

 ## Startup Teams for a Startup

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
 Updates a startup with startup team.
+This marks the startup registration complete.
 The same route is used to update. <br>
 Startup team consist of name of person, and the id of the business team member belongs to. ie. John Belongs to Marketing team.